nils-werner/raspi-dashboard/README.md

 Feedback, Contributions
 -----------------------

-This is a very rough first attempt to create a simple and robust kiosk display driver.
+This is a very rough first attempt to create a simple and robust dashboard display driver.
 Feedback and improvements are very welcome!